gavinrozzi/grwebsite/content/home/consulting.md

 Due to my reputation for making use of the New Jersey Open Public Records Act (OPRA) for investigative reporting, I am often asked about assisting in researching a given topic for individuals and business owners using OPRA.
-I will soon be offering OPRA research services for those who would like to have me researh a specific topic and provide them with the records I obtain.
+I will soon be offering OPRA research services for those who would like to have me research a specific topic and provide them with the records I obtain.

 Rates for these services will be announced on this website at a later date.